julien-nc/nextcloud-webdav-filepicker/README.md

 * select a target directory and generate a WebDav upload link
 * upload local files

+🔒 Supported authentication methods are:

+* Provide a login and
+	* a classic password
+	* an app password
+	* an OAuth bearer token
+* Let the file picker authenticate on its own with the web login flow

+⚠ A login is still required if you want to use an OAuth token.

-There are two ways to use this file picker:
+There are two ways to include this file picker in your web application:

-* include the component in a Vue.js application
+* The Vue.js component
-* import a wrapper script providing abstraction functions
+* The wrapper script

+The file picker can optionally show buttons to open it an perform actions.
+You can also use your own custom elements to trigger the file picker.

 ## The wrapper